Other Prejudgment Remedies

 Replevin (Sequestration, Claim and Delivery)

-Replevin is similar to attachment, in that property is levied for the creditor's benefit until a judgment is rendered, but whereas any nonexempt property can be attached, replevin is the attachment of specific property where the creditor has a superior interest in the property over that of the debtor.
+Replevin is like attachment, in that property is levied for the creditor's benefit until a judgment is rendered, but whereas any nonexempt property can be attached, replevin is the attachment of specific property where the creditor has a superior interest in the property over that of the debtor.
 Replevin is a possessory legal action to obtain specific tangible personal property that was either wrongfully taken by the defendant or wrongfully detained.

 The creditor seeking a replevin has a secured interest in the property and the right to take possession of the property, usually for nonpayment of the secured debt.
 The creditor may be able to possess the property through her own efforts, but if she is not able to, then she could seek a replevin to force the defendant to deliver the property.